SPDUK/emailserver/README.md

 3. Your credits have been added, you can now click the + button in the bottom right to send an email

-4. Add a title, subject ad email body.
+4. Add a title, subject and email body.

 5. Add the list of recipients for the email, separated by commas, then click next